chocolatey/choco-wiki/Installation.md

 ## Upgrading Chocolatey

 Once installed, Chocolatey can be upgraded in exactly the same way as any other package that has been installed using Chocolatey.
-Simply use the command to install the latest stable release of Chocolatey:
+Simply use the command to upgrade to the latest stable release of Chocolatey:

 ~~~
 choco upgrade chocolatey